 With Fractional C02 Laser resurfacing, the laser beam is broken up into many small micro-beams.
 These micro-beams remove micro columns of skin, leaving the skin surrounding each column intact to aid in the healing process.
 The intact or untreated skin promotes a much more rapid healing.
 With full surface, the entire surface of the skin is removed by the laser, causing the healing process to be prolonged.
 We do not offer full laser resurfacing.

 Who is a Candidates for Fractionated C02 Laser Resurfacing

 If you have any one of the following, Laser Skin resurfacing with Fractionated C02 may help you.

 Advantages of Fractionated C02 Laser

 During your consultation with our Plastic Surgeons, you will be fully informed about necessary pre-treatment prophylaxis, anesthesia, post-treatment skin care, and follow-up visits.

 What to Expect during your Laser treatment

 Just prior to the treatment, protective eye shields are placed to protect the eyes.
-During the Laser treatment, we also apply Forced cold air our Zimmer cooling system to further lessen patient discomfort.
-Patients usually tolerated the treatment well when given the anesthesia described above; however, some patients required additional local anesthesia.
+During the laser treatment, we also apply forced cold air using our Zimmer cooling system to further lessen patient discomfort.
+Patients usually tolerate the treatment well when given the anesthesia described above; however, some patients require additional local anesthesia.

-At the comclusion of the treatment, protective eye wear is removed.
+At the conclusion of the treatment, protective eye wear is removed.
 We then apply the occlusive healing ointment.
 Postoperative instructions are again reviewed and the patient is discharged home.
-Our patients ate seen at the office in a few days to make sure healing is going well.
+Our patients are seen at the office in a few days to make sure healing is going well.